Written by Sam Corporations February 22, 2023

 Getting to the Guardian’s House is easy.
 From the entrance gate to Machu Picchu you must follow the signs uphill for about 500 meters on average.
 This walk can take 10 or 15 minutes.
 Once there, the tour of the Inca citadel begins.

 The Guardian’s House is built in a rustic manner, yet it has stood the test of time well.
 It is also recommended not to touch its walls or lean on them.
-In the place there is always a guard who ensures that no tourist damages any structure.
+There is always a guard who ensures that no tourist damages any structure.

 In the vicinity of the Guardian’s House there are llamas peacefully grazing the green lawn of Machu Picchu.
 Tourists can photograph themselves with the animals although they are not allowed to disturb them.

 Although from the House of the guardian it is possible to get the classic postcard photo of Machu Picchu; this largely depends on the state of the weather.
-When Machupicchu dawns with dense fogs it is impossible to get these photographs.
+When Machu Picchu dawns with dense fog it is impossible to get these photographs.
 It is important to note the mornings of January, February and March are when there is more fog in the place.

 *** With the new regulation, you need the entrance tickets which includes the circuits #1 or #2, More information about circuits here!